How Check-Ins Work

-How do routines help me or my team?
+How do check-ins help me or my team?

 Have you ever heard, " That meeting should have been an email?".
 Do you feel like you spend too much time in meetings?
 Most people feel this way.
 Why is this?